-Although the Yacht-Master was exclusively fitted with the robust metal Oyster bracelet for most of its history, in 2015 Rolex introduced the Oysterlex bracelet on the then-new Everose gold Yacht-Master models.
+Although it was exclusively fitted with the robust metal Oyster bracelet for most of its history, in 2015 Rolex introduced the Oysterlex bracelet on the then-new Everose gold Yacht-Master models.
 While it may look like a standard black rubber strap, the Oysterflex bracelet is actually composed of an inner metal blade, which is then coated in black elastomer.
 The Oysterflex bracelet secures around the wrist via a matching solid gold Oysterlock safety clasp.

 For optimal legibility, the dial layout of the Yacht-Master is typical of most Rolex Professional watch models with Mercedes-style hands, lume-filled hour markers, and a date window at 3 o'clock.
-Similar to other Rolex watches with date windows, the Yacht-Master dial is protected with a scratch-resistant sapphire crystal that has a Cyclops magnification lens for easier reading of the date.
-There are several dial colors and materials available and Rolex Yacht-Master platinum and steel models are particularly popular with a matching sandblasted platinum dial.
+Similar to other Rolex watches with date windows, the dial is protected with a scratch-resistant sapphire crystal that has a Cyclops magnification lens for easier reading of the date.
+There are several dial colors and materials available and platinum and steel models are particularly popular with a matching sandblasted platinum dial.

-Although the Yacht-Master has only been a part of the Rolex collection since the 1990s, early Rolex Oyster watches set the stage for the brand's nautical watches decades before that.
+Although the collection has only been a part of the Rolex collection since the 1990s, early Rolex Oyster watches set the stage for the brand's nautical watches decades before that.